scg-unibe-ch/ese2016-team3/documentation/srs.md

 #### Auctions

 When an ad is up for sale and the owner has chosen the *auction* option, users can bid on the property.
 There is also a "buy directly" price.
 Both startprice for bidding and bidding increment is specified by the property owner, as is the direct buy price.
 The auction has an end date when it is no longer possible to bid.

+Users can either bid for an auction or make a purchase request to buy the property directly.
+Users can bid multiple times for the same ad.
+But they can only make one purchase request per ad.

+Advertisers can manage their properties which are put under auction.
+Auctions can be in different states:

+- **Not yet started**: The start date of the auction lies in the future.
+Users can't bid for it until now.
+- **Running**: Users can bid for this auction or place a purchase request.
+The manager can look at the bids and purchase requests which entered so far and may pause or even complete the auction before it expires.
+- **Paused**: The auction is temporary suspended so no one can bid for it.
+The manager can resume or complete the auction.
+- **Expired**: The end date of the auction is in the past.
+No one can bid for it anymore.
+The manager can contact the winner of the auction and complete it afterwards.
+- **Completed**: The manager has contacted the winner of the auction and completed the auction.

+The ads of auctions, which expired aren't shown in the search anymore.

 #### User roles